2019 – “Temperate climate zone” €5 collectors' coin with a green polymer ring

-The German government has decided to mint a €5 collectors’ coin “Temperate climate zone” with a green polymer ring, which is scheduled to be issued in September 2019.
-This coin is the third in the five-part “Climate zones of the Earth” series, which began in 2017, with one coin to be issued per year up to 2021.
+The German government has decided to mint a €5 collectors’ coin “Temperate climate zone” with a green polymer ring, to be issued in September 2019.
+This coin is the third in the five-part “Climate zones of the Earth” series, with one coin to be issued per year from 2017 to 2021.

 The obverse side of the coin was designed by artist Peter Lasch from Berlin.
 The reverse side design, which features on all of the coins in this series, was created by artist Stefanie Radtke from Leipzig.